-Today I was reminded of a time when I was involved with a legal dispute over a business purchase I’d made.
-I felt very strongly about getting the best representation possible in order to give us the best chance of success.
-We chose a top lawyer, one who had represented one of our local AFL teams – I thought if he is good enough for them, he is good enough for me.
+Today I recalled a situation I had been in where I was in a legal dispute with a business purchase that I had made.
+Without going into the details of what it was about I remember feeling very strongly about getting the best representation possible to give ourselves the best chance of success.
+We ended up going with a top dog lawyer who had been representing one of our local AFL footy teams, I remember thinking if he is good enough for them, he is good enough for me.

-The first meeting with him went for several hours.
-It ended up going over lunch and he arranged for sandwiches to be brought in while we worked through all the issues.
-We had his total focus and he made us feel as though there was no time limit and that he wanted to get the whole picture in order for him to be able to help us.
-He assured us that we had every chance in winning the case and we left feeling very confident we had hired the right person.
+The initial meeting with the man himself went on for a few hours, I remember it clearly as it was in his office, and it ended up going over lunch.
+This led to him asking his assistant to get sandwiches while we worked through what we needed to.
+We had his total focus and he made us feel as though there was no time limit.
+He wanted to get the whole picture to be able to help us out.
+We left that day feeling very confident that we had hired the right person and he assured us that we had every chance of winning the case.

-The case dragged on for months and we dealt with other members of his team while the cat and mouse game went out.
-Other than a call or two, the only time we dealt with the man himself was just before the case when to court and both parties agreed to try settle out of court.
-This was when he swooped back in with the most amazing presence and insight into our case, negotiating a fair and reasonable settlement for us.
+Needless to say, the case dragged on for months and during that time we dealt with his understudies while the cat-and-mouse game continued.
+Other than perhaps a call or two from the man himself, the only other time we dealt with him was just before the case went to court.
+This is when he swooped back in with the most amazing presence and insight into our case, negotiating a fair and reasonable settlement.

-The moral of this story is you don’t have to do all the intricacies of the transaction, BUT you do need to educate your clients as to what you are doing, make them feel valued and confident that you are in control, will be there when it matters and will deliver the results.
-You also need to train your support people EXACTLY how you want your clients dealt with and have systems for them to follow in order to give them the service and attention they need.
+The moral of this story is you do not have to do all the intricacies of the transaction.
+In fact, you don’t have to do much at all.
+However, it is important to educate your clients as to what you are doing and to make sure they feel valued and confident that you are in control and will deliver the results.
+You must be there when it matters and when it counts, and you need to deliver results.
+You also need to train your support people on EXACTLY how you want your clients dealt with and have systems for them to follow to give them the service and attention they need.